unbroken-dome/gradle-testsets-plugin/README.md

 - a [Jar](http://gradle.org/docs/current/userguide/java_plugin.html#N12A7C) task to package the tests;
 - optionally, an [artifact](http://gradle.org/docs/current/userguide/artifact_management.html) that can be published.

-To define a new test set, use the `testSets` DSL in the project:
+To define a new test set, use the `testSets` DSL in the project's build.gradle file, like this:

 ```groovy
 testSets {